ffernandojp/Desarrollo_Mobile/DigitalWallet/README.md

 # Digital Wallet App

 ## Overview
-Welcome to the Digital Wallet application!
-This platform allows users to securely manage their digital transactions.
+This simulated digital wallet app allows users to securely manage their digital transactions.
 You can deposit funds, withdraw money, scan QR codes, generate QR codes, and view your transaction history.

 ## Features
 - **Deposit Funds:** Easily add money to your wallet.